Mimino666/python-xextract/README.rst

         >>> String(name='name', css='.full-name', quant=2).parse(html)
         xextract.selectors.ParsingError: Number of "name" elements, 1, does not match the expected quantity "2".

 If you don't pass ``quant`` parameter, two things will happen.
 First, there will be no validation on the number of matched elements, i.e. you can match zero or more elements and no exception is raised.
-Second, the extracted value will be returned as an (possibly empty) list of values (for more details see `quant`_ reference):
+Second, the extracted data will be returned as an (possibly empty) list of values (for more details see `quant`_ reference):

 .. code-block:: python